Welcome to the website of the Ferenc Mádl Institute of Comparative Law!

 The Guillermo Aguilar-Alvarez Memorial Prize was awarded to Bálint Kovács, a researcher at our Institute

 The 2024 Guillermo Aguilar-Alvarez Memorial Prize of the International Council for Commercial Arbitration was awarded to Bálint Kovács, researcher at the Ferenc Mádl Institute of Comparative Law.
-The world’s leading organisation for international arbitration and alternative dispute resolution awards the Memorial Prize every two years to the person under 40 years of age who has written the best published paper on international arbitration, conciliation or other forms of dispute resolution in the previous two years.

 About our namesake